Skip to content

 The total energy becomes -55.52528589 Ry.
 Almost identical to the one obtained with the doubly degenerate bands.
 This is because these two calculations are essentially identical.

-3. Now try setting the total magnetization to 1.0 and see how total energy changes: Which is the more energetically favourable configuration?
+3. Now try setting the total magnetization to 1.0 and see how the total energy changes: is it lower than the result of the non-magnetic calculation?

 Answer